Planetary coordinate system

 A planetary coordinate system (also referred to as planetographic, planetodetic, or planetocentric) is a generalization of the geographic, geodetic, and the geocentric coordinate systems for planets other than Earth.

 Similar coordinate systems are defined for other solid celestial bodies, such as in the selenographic coordinates for the Moon.

 The coordinate systems for almost all of the solid bodies in the Solar System were established by Merton E. Davies of the Rand Corporation, including Mercury, Venus, Mars, the four Galilean moons of Jupiter, and Triton, the largest moon of Neptune.

+A planetary datum is a generalization of geodetic datums for other planetary bodies, such as the Mars datum; it requires the specification of physical reference points or surfaces with fixed coordinates, such as a specific crater for the reference meridian or the best-fitting equigeopotential as zero-level surface.

 Longitude

 The longitude systems of most of those bodies with observable rigid surfaces have been defined by references to a surface feature such as a crater.
-The north pole is that pole of rotation that lies on the north side of the invariable plane of the solar system (near the ecliptic).
+The north pole is that pole of rotation that lies on the north side of the invariable plane of the Solar System (near the ecliptic).
 The location of the prime meridian as well as the position of the body's north pole on the celestial sphere may vary with time due to precession of the axis of rotation of the planet (or satellite).
 If the position angle of the body's prime meridian increases with time, the body has a direct (or prograde) rotation; otherwise the rotation is said to be retrograde.

 In the absence of other information, the axis of rotation is assumed to be normal to the mean orbital plane; Mercury and most of the satellites are in this category.
 For many of the satellites, it is assumed that the rotation rate is equal to the mean orbital period.
 In the case of the giant planets, since their surface features are constantly changing and moving at various rates, the rotation of their magnetic fields is used as a reference instead.
 In the case of the Sun, even this criterion fails (because its magnetosphere is very complex and does not really rotate in a steady fashion), and an agreed-upon value for the rotation of its equator is used instead.

 For planetographic longitude, west longitudes (i.e., longitudes measured positively to the west) are used when the rotation is prograde, and east longitudes (i.e., longitudes measured positively to the east) when the rotation is retrograde.
 In simpler terms, imagine a distant, non-orbiting observer viewing a planet as it rotates.
 Also suppose that this observer is within the plane of the planet's equator.
 A point on the Equator that passes directly in front of this observer later in time has a higher planetographic longitude than a point that did so earlier in time.